Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Obstacles can't stop you.
-Problems can't stop you.
-Most of all, other people can't stop you.
-Only you can stop you."
+> "It's OK to have your eggs in one basket as long as you control what happens to that basket."
-> — **Jeffrey Gitomer**
+> — **Elon Musk**

 ---